 In this example, we will use a native zone that has already been created.
 If you are not sure how to create a native zone, see "How to Get Started Creating Oracle Solaris Zones in Oracle Solaris 11."

-Let's start by having a look at the native zone we are going to convert, as shown in Listing 20:
+Let's start by having a look at the native zone (conveniently named native-zone), which we are going to convert, as shown in Listing 20:

-root@global:~# zoneadm list -cv ID NAME STATUS PATH BRAND IP 0 global running / solaris shared 6 native-zone running /system/zones/native-zone solaris excl - myfirstkz installed - solaris-kz excl - iso-kz installed - solaris-kz excl root@global:~# zlogin native-zone [Connected to zone 'native-zone' pts/2] Oracle Corporation SunOS 5.11 11.2 June 2014 root@native-zone:~# touch my_special_files root@native-zone:~# zonename native-zone root@native-zone:~# exit logout [Connection to zone 'native-zone' pts/2 closed] root@global:~# zoneadm list -cv ID NAME STATUS PATH BRAND IP 0 global running / solaris shared - myfirstkz installed - solaris-kz excl - iso-kz installed - solaris-kz excl - native-zone installed /system/zones/native-zone solaris excl
+root@global:~# zoneadm list -cv ID NAME STATUS PATH BRAND IP 0 global running / solaris shared 8 native-zone running /system/zones/native-zone solaris excl - myfirstkz installed - solaris-kz excl - iso-kz installed - solaris-kz excl root@global:~# zlogin native-zone [Connected to zone 'native-zone' pts/3] Oracle Corporation SunOS 5.11 11.3 May 2018 root@native-zone:~# touch my_special_files root@native-zone:~# zonename native-zone root@native-zone:~# exit logout [Connection to zone 'native-zone' pts/3 closed] root@global:~# zoneadm -z native-zone shutdown root@global:~# zoneadm list -cv ID NAME STATUS PATH BRAND IP 0 global running / solaris shared - myfirstkz installed - solaris-kz excl - iso-kz installed - solaris-kz excl - native-zone installed /system/zones/native-zone solaris excl

 In Listing 20, we can see our native-zone is already up and running, and we have logged in and created a file called